Moldova: Government and politics

 The 1994 Constitution of Moldova sets the framework for the government of the country.
 A parliamentary majority of at least two-thirds is required to amend the Constitution of Moldova, which cannot be revised in times of war or national emergency.
 Amendments to the Constitution affecting the state's sovereignty, independence, or unity can only be made after a majority of voters support the proposal in a referendum.
 Furthermore, no revision can be made to limit the fundamental rights of people enumerated in the Constitution.
 The 1994 constitution also establishes an independent Constitutional Court, composed of six judges (two appointed by the President, two by Parliament, and two by the Supreme Council of Magistrature), serving six-year terms, during which they are irremovable and not subordinate to any power.
 The court is invested with the power of judicial review over all acts of parliament, over presidential decrees, and over international treaties signed by the country.

 The head of state is the President of Moldova, who between 2001 and 2015 was elected by the Moldovan Parliament, requiring the support of three-fifths of the deputies (at least 61 votes).
 This system was designed to decrease executive authority in favour of the legislature.
-Nevertheless, the Constitutional Court ruled on 4 March 2016 that this constitutional change adopted in 2000 regarding the presidential election was unconstitutional, thus reverting the election method of the president to a two-round system direct election.
+Nevertheless, the Constitutional Court ruled on 4 March 2016 that this constitutional change adopted in 2000 regarding the presidential election was unconstitutional, thus reverting the election method of the president to a two-round direct election.

+Administrative divisions

+Moldova is divided into 32 districts (raioane, singular raion), three municipalities and two autonomous regions ("autonomous territorial units", Gagauzia and the Left Bank of the Dniester).
+The final status of Transnistria is disputed, as the central government does not control that territory.
+10 other cities, including Comrat and Tiraspol, the administrative seats of the two autonomous territories, also have municipality status.

+Moldova has 66 cities (towns), including 13 with municipality status, and 916 communes.
+Another 700 villages are too small to have a separate administration and are administratively part of either cities (41 of them) or communes (659).
+This structure makes for a total of 1,682 localities in Moldova, two of which are uninhabited.

+The largest city in Moldova is Chișinău with a population of approx. 695,400 people.
+The second largest city is Tiraspol at 129,500, part of the unrecognised breakaway region of Transnistria, followed by Bălți (146,900) and Bender (91,000).